marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

 I am not completely sure that cpio is part of the minimal gentoo image.
 It should be in the stage3 image just installed, so it might be necessary to specify the absolute path with respect to /mnt/gentoo.
-Once created the initrd, grub.conf must be set to point to the correct binaries.
+Once created the initrd, make sure grub.conf is set correctly to load the kernel image and the initrd.
 Mine looks like below.

     title Gentoo
     root (hd0,0)